 My top picks for cold climate chicken breeds

-Brahmas – These birds come in three color options white, dark & buff, and all of them are big, solid birds!
+These birds come in three color options white, dark, & buff, and all of them are big, solid birds!
 Hens average 9-10 pounds and roosters average 12-13 pounds!
 Truly gentle giants, Brahmas are docile, calm, & quiet.
-Profuse feathering & feather feet keep these guys cozy in even freezing temps and their tiny pea combs mean frostbite is barely a concern.
+Profuse feathering & feathered feet keep these guys cozy in even freezing temps and their tiny pea combs mean frostbite is barely a concern.

-Buff Orpington – Buff is the most popular color, but any of the Orpington varieties do great in the cold!
-Not as large as the Brahmas with hens around 7 pounds and roosters around 9 pounds, without picking them up you would think they are much heavier.
+Buff is the most popular color, but any of the Orpington varieties do great in the cold!
+They are not as large as Brahmas, the hens average 7 pounds and roosters around 9 pounds.
+Without picking them up you would think they are much heavier.
 Orpingtons have lots of dense feathering, especially on their underside, making them appear larger.
 Sweet & calm personalities make this breed a favorite of many chicken keepers.
 They have a single comb which should be ok with frostbite, but you will want to keep an eye on the tips of the comb, particularly with roosters.

-Plymouth Rock – This breed was developed in New England with a focus on a solid, dual purpose bird that could survive harsh winters.
-The black & white barred is the most popular color, but they also come in blue, buff, Colombian, Partridge, white & penciled.
+This breed was developed in New England with a focus on a solid, dual purpose bird that could survive harsh winters.
+The black & white barred is the most popular color, but they also come in blue, buff, Colombian, Partridge, white, & penciled.
 Hens average 6-7 pounds and roosters around 8-9 pounds so they are a similar size as the Orpingtons.
 Their feathering is not as thick as the Orpingtons, but is still quite dense to keep these birds cozy all winter long.
 Docile & friendly, these birds are another favorite of backyard keepers.
-Plymouth Rocks have a single comb, so like the Orpington you should keep an eye on the tips for frostbite.
+Plymouth Rocks have a single comb, so like the Orpington you should keep an eye on the tips of roosters for frostbite.

-Wyandotte – These chickens come in silver laced, gold laced, blue laced red, and the white Colombian.
-Named for the Native American Wyandot tribe, and developed by four northern chicken breeders, this showy chicken is well suited to cold winters.
+These chickens come in silver laced, gold laced, blue laced red, and the white Colombian.
+Named for the Native American Wyandot tribe, and developed by four northern chicken breeders.
+This showy chicken is well suited to cold winters.
 Beneath their super dense, fluffy, & gorgeous feathers is a large size chicken with hens averaging 6-7 pounds and roosters 7-8 pounds.
-Many chicken keepers are drawn in by the Wyandottes beautiful feather patterns, but these birds can be a bit of a beauty queen; a little standoff-ish, but otherwise docile & calm.
+Many chicken keepers are drawn in by the Wyandottes beautiful feather patterns.
+These birds can be a bit of a beauty queen; a little standoff-ish, but otherwise docile & calm.
 As long as you aren’t looking for a best friend for life, the Wyandotte is an excellent addition to your flock, and their tiny rose comb provides great frostbite prevention.

-Two breeds for cold climate chicken keepers to think twice about
+Two breeds cold climate chicken keepers might want to skip

 These two birds make an awesome addition to warm climate flocks, but might struggle when there is a foot of snow on the ground.
 Am I saying if you live in a cold climate you should never keep these chickens?
 Of course not!
 Plenty of northern chicken lovers keep these breeds (I have had two frizzle cochins), but you should give some thought to how you can keep them comfortable during the cold winter days.

-Egyptian Fayoumi – originating from the hot desert climate of Egypt, these small & thin chickens are tailor made for warm weather.
+Originating from the hot desert climate of Egypt, these small & thin chickens are tailor made for warm weather.
 Their long legs & necks are great for foraging, but are not great at conserving heat as the more compact breeds.
 Hens only weigh in around 3-4 pounds with roosters around 4-5 pounds, they are active & excellent foragers.
 Fayoumis cute tails are held upright and they have little in the way of fluff on their underside.
-The combination of the low body weight for their size, long limbs & lack of under-fluff make this a chicken better suited to warm climates.
+The combination of the low body weight for their size, long limbs, & lack of under-fluff make this a chicken better suited to warm climates.

 Things to do to help any chicken weather the cold

-*don’t oversize your coop.
+Don’t oversize your coop too much.
 A flock of hens can huddle together and generate a good amount of heat, but if they have way too much space it’s harder to keep it warm

 DON’T use a heat lamp!
 Please!!
 Heat lamps are really dangerous.
 The potential for them to start a fire which will wipe out your flock and could possibly move to your home outweighs any benefits.
 Plus if your chickens get used to living with a heat lamp and the power goes out and they don’t have heat, their bodies will not be able to adjust quick enough and they will likely die.